 Cowan, Liebowitz & Latman, PC covers the full range of matters related to copyright law, and stands out in particular for its experience in copyright litigation for clients in book and music publishing.
 Based in New York, the team is noted for its expertise in handling photograph copyright matters and dealing with copyright trolls.
 Practice head Jonathan King deals with significant and highly controversial music publishing copyright issues.
 Litigator Thomas Kjellberg has drafted amicus curiae briefs on behalf of key organizations in the music industry.
 Richard Dannay is often lead counsel on major copyright cases.
 Additionally, Richard Mandel is known for extensive copyright litigation work and Eric Shimanoff is highly regarded for advising clients in the music and technology sectors.

-It also recommended the firm in Tier 2 for Trademark Litigation:
+It also named CLL nationally as a Top-Tier firm in Tier 1 for Trademark Litigation:

 Based in New York, the team at Cowan, Liebowitz & Latman, PC provides 'effective, efficient, and practical advice' to its clients on a wide range of trademark issues, including infringement and counterfeiting, and matters relating to domain names.
 Its clients include digital pharmaceuticals, retail brands, and advertisers, as well as major media, film publishers, and sports teams.
 Practice chairman Jonathan King is highly experienced leading on trademark litigation in the Trademark Trial and Appeal Board.
 Also recommended are Richard Mandel, who has extensive expertise in trademark arbitrations and federal court cases, and Eric Shimanoff, who litigates on behalf of well-known brands and regularly leads on domain name arbitrations.

 In addition, it recommended the firm nationally in Tier 2 for Trademark Prosecution, Portfolio Management and Licensing: